3rd Grade Academics

 English Language Arts (ELA)

-In third grade, students will participate in the Lucy Calkins Reading and Writing Workshops.
+In third grade, students will participate in Reading and Writing Workshops.
 These workshops will typically include a mini-lesson, small group work, and independent practice.
 In reading, mini-lessons will focus on a range of skills to help develop comprehension, accuracy, and fluency.
 In writing, mini lessons may focus on aspects of writing craft, editing strategies, or how to conduct a successful peer review.
 Students will work on getting to know themselves as readers and writers this year and will begin to increase their stamina in both.

 Cursive handwriting instruction will begin this year!
 While it may seem that cursive handwriting is a dying art, it is helpful to remember that without knowing how to read cursive we wouldn’t be able to read important primary documents, such as the Declaration of Independence.
 By January, students will be expected to write some final copies of their writing pieces in cursive.
 We follow the Handwriting Without Tears program.
 Of course, we will also continue practicing our keyboarding skills, and some final copies of written work will be typed as well.

 At the forefront of the math program is a solid understanding of numbers and basic operations (addition, subtraction, multiplication, division).
 Third graders will learn about place value and how to read and write multi-digit numbers.
 Students will move from addition and subtraction to multiplication and division.
 Fact families are taught to help students consider the relationship between multiplication and division.
 Third graders typically have an interest in how things are put together, and often rules for solving problems and logic skills are developed.
-In addition, fractions, geometry, area and perimeter, measurement, graphs, time, and money are other topic areas that are taught and reinforced.
+In addition, fractions, geometry, area and perimeter, and measurement are other topic areas that are taught and reinforced.

 In science, students will continue to develop their ability to work cooperatively to conduct experiments through scientific inquiry.
 Some topics we will study this year include matter, energy, simple machines, and plant & animal adaptations.
 In addition, we will have various STEM challenges where the students will complete activities or do lessons which will incorporate components of the science units into hands-on projects.
 They will often be asked to work in pairs or groups, further developing their team building and group problem-solving skills.